Moringar/YeelightNotifications/README.md

 bulbLeft = Bulb("192.168.1.61")
 ```

-the extension .pyw which will cause the script to be executed by pythonw.exe, in the background.
-So, to see returned values avout yours devices and inputs, set it to .py.
+The extension .pyw which will cause the script to be executed by pythonw.exe, in the background.
+So, to see returned values avout your devices and inputs, set it to .py.